frederic-perez/AmE-dictionary/data/dictionary.md

 __non-communicable disease__
 __non-denominational__ _adj_ Alternative spelling of nondenominational. _Non-denominational services._
 __non-existent__ _adj_
-__non-negotiable__ _adj_ :three: Not open to negotiation or discussion: _the policy is non-negotiable._
+__non-negotiable__ _adj_ :four: Not open to negotiation or discussion: _the policy is non-negotiable._
 __non-perishables__
 __nonanswer__ _n_
 __noncall__ _n_ (sports) A failure to make a call, such as by a referee. _He complained about noncalls._
 __nonce__ _n_ :two: The present or particular occasion. _Syn_ time being _Her tendency to discover a touch of sadness had for the nonce disappeared._
 __nonchalance__ _n_
-__nonchalant__ _adj_ :nine: /nahn-shuh-LAHNT/ Behaving calmly and not seeming interested in anything or worried about anything.
+__nonchalant__ _adj_ :nine::m: /nahn-shuh-LAHNT/ Behaving calmly and not seeming interested in anything or worried about anything.
 Having an air of easy unconcern or indifference. _The most experienced public speakers are able to address audiences with a nonchalant ease._
 __nonchalantly__ _adv_ :six: In a casual way that shows a relaxed lack of concern or interest. _Pete shrugged nonchalantly._
 __noncommissioned__ _adj_ (of military officers) Appointed from enlisted personnel.
 __noncommittal__ _adj_ :five: Refusing commitment to a particular opinion or course of action; not revealing what one feels or thinks.
 Not involving or revealing commitment to any particular opinion or course of action: _a noncommittal reply._